filetrust/glasswall-engineering-site/docs/guides/aws-fargate-container-deployment.md

 docker tag gw-icap:latest  123456789123.dkr.ecr.eu-west-1.amazonaws.com/icap-pilot:latest
 ```

 Authenticate Docker to the ECR registry with `get-login-password`.
-When passing the authentication toke to the `docker login` command, use the value `AWS` for the username and specify the ECR URI.
+When passing the authentication token to the `docker login` command, use the value `AWS` for the username and specify the ECR URI.
 ```
 aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin 123456789123.dkr.ecr.eu-west-1.amazonaws.com/icap-pilot
 ```